Sairyss/domain-driven-hexagon/README.md

 **Additional notes**:

-- This project uses custom implementation for publishing Domain Events.
-The reason for not using [Node Event Emitter](https://nodejs.org/api/events.html) or packages that offer an event bus (like [NestJS CQRS](https://docs.nestjs.com/recipes/cqrs)) is that they don't offer an option to `await` for all events to finish, which is useful when making all events a part of a transaction.
-Inside a single process either all changes done by events should be saved, or none of them in case if one of the events fails.

-- Transactions are not required for some operations (for example queries or operations that don't cause any side effects in other aggregates) so you may skip using a unit of work in those cases.

 - When using only events for complex workflows with a lot of steps, it will be hard to track everything that is happening across the application.
 One event may trigger another one, then another one, and so on.
 To track the entire workflow you'll have to go multiple places and search for an event handler for each step, which is hard to maintain.
 In this case, using a service/orchestrator/mediator might be a preferred approach compared to only using events since you will have an entire workflow in one place.
 This might create some coupling, but is easier to maintain.
 Don't rely on events only, pick the right tool for the job.

 - In some cases you will not be able to save all changes done by your events to multiple aggregates in a single transaction.
 For example, if you are using microservices that span transaction between multiple services, or [Event Sourcing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) that has a single stream per aggregate.
 In this case saving events across multiple aggregates can be eventually consistent (for example by using [Sagas](https://microservices.io/patterns/data/saga.html) with compensating events or a [Process Manager](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html) or something similar).

 ## Integration Events

-Out-of-process communications (calling microservices, external apis) are called `Integration Events`.
+Out-of-process communications (calling microservices, external APIs) are called `Integration Events`.
 If sending a Domain Event to external process is needed then domain event handler should send an `Integration Event`.

 Integration Events usually should be published only after all Domain Events finished executing and saving all changes to the database.